youssefTamaazousti/MuldipNet-tensorflow/README.md

 This code includes:
 - Code to convert datasets into Tensorflow tfrecord binary formart (this speeds-up the training process).
 The python program  `convert2tfrecord.task.py` (with `task` being `source_task` or `target_task`) does this.
-- Code to train MulDiPNet on an arbitrary deep convolutional neural network provided in the Slim format of Tensorflow.
-The python program `train_network.source_task.architecture.py` (with `architecture` being `alexnet` or `darknet`) does this.
+- Code to train MulDiPNet on an arbitrary deep convolutional neural network provided in the [Slim format](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim) of Tensorflow.
+This is performed by the python program `train_network.source_task.architecture.py` (with `architecture` being `alexnet` or `darknet`).
-- Code to extract feature from a pre-trained MulDiPNet.
-The python program `extract_features.architecture.py` (with `architecture` being `alexnet` or `darknet`) does this.
+- Code to extract features from any target-dataset (that has to be converted in tfrecord format) through a pre-trained MulDiPNet.
+This is performed by the python program `extract_features.architecture.py` (with `architecture` being `alexnet` or `darknet`).

 ## Source and Target-Datasets Preparation